 Maybe you realize it’s time to build a new chapter, one in which Frowny Work Face is only an old character who helped create a plot twist that set a new storyline in motion.

 Or maybe you just need some family time at the bowling alley and a beer and someone to ask if you’re over 21.

 I’m not judging.
 It’s your Happy.

-Since leaving her frowny television job, Valerie Gordon created career and communications strategy firm Commander-in-She, wrote a book, spoke at conferences, and collaborated with corporations to train future leaders on the power of story.
+Since leaving her frowny television job, Valerie Gordon created career and communications firm The Storytelling Strategist, wrote a book, spoke at conferences, and collaborated with corporations to train future leaders on the power of story.
 She’s even had time to bowl (poorly) and to remember to smile.